elyra-ai/examples/pipelines/run-generic-pipelines-on-apache-airflow/README.md

    > An exported pipeline comprises of two parts: the DAG Python code and the input artifact archives that were uploaded to cloud storage.

-1. Locate the generated `hello_generic_pipeline.py` Python script in the File Browser.
+1. Locate the generated `hello_generic_pipeline.py` Python script in the JupyterLab File Browser.

 1. Open the Python script and briefly review the generated code in the Python editor.

    ![Review exported DAG](doc/images/review-exported-dag.png)

-1. Optionally push the DAG manually to the GitHub repository to schedule the run.
+1. To run the DAG, push the file manually to the GitHub repository.

 ### Next steps